Fotis Dulos, charged in murder of missing wife Jennifer Dulos, attempted suicide, lawyers

 Dulos, 52, had been scheduled to appear at a bond adjustment hearing Tuesday.

-Tuesday's hearing was called to address the security for the $6 million bond Dulos had posted, according to NBC Connecticut.
-There are apparently questions about his bond package and issues with the insurance company backing the bond, the Connecticut station reported.

-Dulos was arrested earlier this month and charged with capital murder, murder and kidnapping, according to Connecticut State Police and was later released on a $6 million bond.
+Dulos was arrested earlier this month and charged with capital murder, murder and kidnapping, according to Connecticut State Police and was later released on the $6 million bond.

 His girlfriend, Michelle Troconis, 45, was also charged with conspiracy to commit murder.